-How Trigger Point Dry Needling Therapy Works & Its Benefits
+How Dry Needling Works & The Benefits

 In 1979, Karel Lewit performed a study confirming that dry needling does indeed have a strong analgesic effect when the needle is inserted into the body.
 As researched progressed, TrP-DN practitioners began adopting acupuncture needles in lieu of hypodermic needles as they are less invasive.
 Because acupuncture needles are very fine and solid, they don’t hurt as they pass through the skin like a hollow injection needle does.
 Another name for trigger points is myofascial pain syndrome, and they can limit a person’s movement as well as be a the origin of their pain.